learn-academy-2021-charlie/database-challenges/databases-conrad-trey.md

 Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH smallest_countries AS (SELECT name, population, surfacearea FROM country
+WHERE population != 0
+ORDER BY population
+LIMIT 10)
+SELECT name, population, surfacearea
+FROM smallest_countries
+ORDER BY surfacearea DESC
+LIMIT 1;

 Aggregate Functions: GROUP BY

 Which region has the highest average gnp?
-(HINT: North America)
+(HINT: North America) SELECT region, AVG(gnp)
+FROM country
+GROUP BY region
+ORDER BY AVG(gnp) DESC
+LIMIT 1;
 Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)

 What is the average life expectancy for all continents?